Stable power prices will make Queensland shine

 Diversity and competition will be encouraged within the sector in order to boost investment and innovation, while a focus on an affordable and efficient electricity market will be welcomed by homeowners and tenants alike.

-"PowerQ will give Queensland households, small businesses and industry greater choice, flexibility and control over how they use and pay for electricity," Mr McArdle noted.
+"PowerQ will give Queensland households, small businesses and industry greater choice, flexibility and control over how they use and pay for electricity," Mr McArdle said.

-Investors may wish to utilise a mortgage calculator to establish their borrowing capacity then direct their attention towards the brightly-shining Sunshine State.
+Investors may wish to use a mortgage calculator to establish their borrowing capacity then direct their attention towards the Sunshine State.